 If you want to study Spanish, and you realized that what fits you is a Spanish couch in one-on-one online lessons, we are here to help you.
 Let’s join a trial Spanish class!!

 Teacher and Academic Manager at Aprende Hablando.
-My goal is to encourage all the students to reach their goals efficiently through the benefits of 1-on-1 courses, where each lesson is customized to the student’s needs and where the student has the unique opportunity for intensive practice.
+My goal is to encourage all my students to reach their goals efficiently through the benefits of 1-on-1 courses, where each lesson is customized to the student’s needs and where the student has the unique opportunity for intensive practice.